Skip to main content

 Semester 5 Semester 6

-Capital Taxes for HC in Accounting & Business with Law (M) Business Internship Project (E)
+Business Finance (M) Business Internship Project (E)

-Managerial Economics (E) Global Supply Chain Management (E)
+Organisational Behaviour 1 (E) Global Supply Chain Management (E)

-Administrative Law 1 (E) Media Law and the Digital Environment 2 (E)
+Managerial Economics (E) Media Law and the Digital Environment 2 (E)

 M is a mandatory subject - E is an elective subject